nightmedia/law/README.md

 Send a message

 1. Tap the "Record" button to start recording your voice message
-2. Tap the "Send" button to stop recording and transmit the message securely using sound-based communication with locale-aware fingerprinting.
+2. Tap the "Send" button to stop recording and transmit the message
-3. It actively listens to the room for a response for a given time, allowing AI integration
+3. It actively listens to the room for a response for a given time

 Receive a message

 1. Tap the "Listen" button to start listening for a message.
 2. The message is displayed or spoken back to you.

+## Uses

+This *method* allows encryption with an unique, irreplaceable key, never used again or reproducible with common methods.

+Its security level depends on the graphity of the room time-spectrum matrix, and the ability of both sides to agree on a codependent gradient matrix mapping.
+This allows the peers to determine presence, even under Doppler effects.

+This allows safe and secure AI integration

 ## Contributing